programminghistorian/jekyll/editor-guidelines.md

 [Continuous Integration]: https://www.thoughtworks.com/continuous-integration

 We run these builds primarily to check that URLs that _once_ were functional are _still_ functional, as often times external web pages are moved to new addresses, or are no longer live.
+They are also an excellent way to catch small typos that may have evaded authors, editors, and reviewers.
 The status of these tests (often called a "Build Status" on Travis CI and on GitHub) can be seen by navigating to the [programminghistorian repository page][ph_repo], and clicking "Commits" on the upper left side of the code menu.

 ![GitHub commit menu location](images/editor-guidelines/gh_commits_location_screen.png)